-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registra ant is a large accelerated file er, an accelerated filer, a non-acce elerated filer, or a sn naller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer," "smaller reporting company, " and emerging growth company" 'in Rule 12b-2 of the e Exchange Act.

+A analometed film 🔽
-Large accelerated filer $\Box$ Non-accelerated filer $\Box$ Accelerated filer $\boxtimes$ Smaller reporting company $\square$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12-b-2 of the Exchange Act). $\Box$ Yes $\boxtimes$ No

-The registrant has one class of common stock of which 41,917,061 shares were outstanding at August 5, 2016.
+Large accelerated files in Accelerated filet 🖾 Non-accelerated filer \square Smaller reporting company □ Emerging growth company \square nerging growth company, indicate by check mark if the registrant has elected not tall accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+1 1 1 2 2 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12-b-2 of the Exchange Act). ☐ Yes ☒ No The reg istrant has one class of common stock of which 54,145,901 shares were outstanding ng at August 8, 2017.